timothymillar/TEFingerprint/docs/method.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Informative-reads are grouped based on strand and user defined
-taxonomic categories e.g. super-families.
+categories e.g. a taxonomic level such as super-family.
 The positions of the :math:`3^\prime`
 read-tips (i.e. the read ends closest to the potential transposon insertions)
 are then extracted into a array of integer values, per reference molecule for
 each categories-strand group.